Research Vision and Aims

 Modeling and simulation at the continuum level have been used for years to help interpret and guide experimental investigations and to improve and optimize the design and operation of PEFCs.
 Recently, we have developed a two-dimensional, multi-physics model with 3M's nano-structured thin film (NSTF) catalyst layers (CLs) to investigate the interaction between the operating conditions and liquid-water transport across critical proton-exchange-membrane fuel cell (PEMFC) domains.
 Model data show that the performance of a PEMFC with NSTF CLs is sensitive to the operating temperature due to NSTF CL's inherent low water capacity, as the thickness of an NSTF CL is often in the range of 500 nm (shown in the above figure).

-Currently at our group, we are investigating the transport phenomena in the porous media of proton-exchange-membrane fuel cell (PEMFCs) and anion-exchange-membrane fuel cells (AEMFCs) to achieve improved performance and design for automotive applications and thus helping to accelerate the commercialization of fuel cells.
+Currently at our lab, we are investigating the transport phenomena in the porous media of proton-exchange-membrane fuel cell (PEMFCs) and anion-exchange-membrane fuel cells (AEMFCs) to achieve improved performance and design for automotive applications and thus helping to accelerate the commercialization of fuel cells.
 For our multi-physics models, we have been using commercial CFD software packages, COMSOL and Fluent, for their inherent advantages over open source CFD software packages.
 Our PhD students are currently developing 2D and 3D a models using Fluent and COMSOL to understand water and thermal transports in AEMFCs.

 The following resources provide additional information about our fuel cell modeling activities: